tquadrat/tquadrat.github.io/README.md

 #### [Bloodpressure Statistics](https://tquadrat.github.io/bloodpressure)
 A program for the statistical analysis of blood pressure values.
 Currently quite basic, and running in a terminal only, but I plan to build a GUI for it.

-Make your doctor happy and provide him some statistics for you blood pressure data – ok, that requires that you collect them first …
+Make your doctor happy and provide him some statistics about your blood pressure data – ok, that requires that you collect them first …

 ### Tools
 #### *[foundation-javadoc](https://tquadrat.github.io/foundation-javadoc)*